tamara-glazer/satellite-image-processing/README.md

 -------NOTES FOLLOW-------

-Challenges to discuss:
+Workflow/Challenges to Discuss

--interacting with large files when AWS Lambda has 512MB temp storage limit, making it difficult to map geojsons to the files

--tried working with rio-tiler and lambda-tiler in order to pull specific tiles one by one into AWS lambda, but couldn’t figure out mercador tile coordiantes

--solution: map locally and then passed along the smaller tif files to lambda to process embarrassingly parallely tasks
+1. Using Pywren (parallel), get GEOJSON from AWS bucket
+2. In Parallel, extract necessary information from GEOJSONs (make polygons), since we can’t do coordinate projections on AWS lambda.
+Also this is a quick process.
+3. Serially transform coordinates mask polygons to tiff files, since these are too large to work with on AWS lambda and also Proj is not natively on AWS.
+Very challenging to install packages on AWS that aren’t present natively, so we had to do the projections of coordinates locally.
+Also Discovered that there is a 512MB max temp storage limit to files on Lambda.
+Explored solutions such as leveraging rio-tiler and lambda-tiler to pull specific tiles as needed, but unfortunately, we didn’t have the mercador tile coordinates in the geojson to accomplish this.
+a.
+However, AWS still hasn’t addressed the needs of friendly steps to bring in non-native python packages such as Pandas.
+Currently, you either have to zip up your Lambda function and Linux compatible dependencies, or upload your dependencies as a Lambda Layers.
+To add extra complexities, some of the Python packages need to compile C or C++ extensions (packages such as Numpy and Pandas).
+4. In parallel, send each smaller image array to AWS lambda functions to calculate zonal statistics for each image band.
+This is embarrassingly parallel so ideal (median value for each band) – passes a dictionary
+5. Construct a dataframe of all the output (how many rows are we talking?)

 ## Findings

 -Graph comparing compute speed?
 What is our benchmark for success?